saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 What happens here is the following:
 - netmiko and getpass are imported
 - after the imports, getpass is used to ask for a password
-- a dictionary with login information is created
+- the 'login_info' dictionary that contains login information is created
 - we pass the login info to the `ConnectHandler` and setup a connection to the device
 - with `net_connect.send_command('show version')` we send the command to the device and store the return in the variable called 's'
 - we disconnect from the device